 The simple act of soliciting student feedback on their engagement, paired with receiving actionable tips for improvement, offers educators the potential to dramatically improve student learning.

 Research demonstrates that engaged students are more successful academically.
-However, it is hard for educators to know which aspects of their lessons keep students engaged, and to stay abreast of the latest instructional technology resources that can improve engagement.
+However, it is hard for educators to know which aspects of their lessons keep students engaged, and to stay abreast of the latest research and instructional technology resources that can improve engagement.

 Our goal is to help educators create more engaging lessons through SEEDS (Student Engagement EdTech Diagnostic Survey), an online platform for easy administration of anonymous student surveys and generation of personalized professional learning tips.
 SEEDS empowers educators to better understand how their students’ experience a lesson and receive actionable tips to improve student engagement.